All available organizations issuing personal loans are collected on this page.

 To repay your personal loan, you make monthly payments for the loan tenure until you’ve fully repaid both the principal of the loan and the interest.
 During the early years of the loan, the majority of your monthly payments will be used to repay interest, however, as time passes, a larger proportion of your payments will go into paying down the principal.

 Rates vary from bank to bank.
-For example, a Security Bank personal loan has an effective interest rate of 29.48%, while a BDO personal loan has an effective interest rate of 26.62%.
+For example, a BPI Personal loan has interest rate of 2.14% per month, Security Bank – 3,3%per month, while a BDO personal loan has an interest rate of 3.5% per month.
 For the latest rates, use our personal loan calculator.

 If you wish to sign for a personal loan you will then click on the Apply button.